Footage from this movie is used.

 On her way downstairs, Fran yells to her sister upstairs: "It's OK, Nay, I didn't fill the bathtub up for me."
 Then comments to Niles: "Butch and Sundance might be coming by and I thought they might wanna water their horses."

-heroes pursued by a character in a white straw hat named La Fours
+Jay and Silent Bob are pursued by a character in a white straw hat named La Fours.

 Jean jokingly compares Lionel and herself to Butch Cassidy and the Sundance Kid.